 The deltoid ligament primarily prevents abduction and acts as a secondary restraint against anterior translation.
 The deep deltoid ligament provides the greatest restraint against lateral translation.

-Complete rupture of superficial and deep deltoid ligament result in valgus tilt of talus.
+Complete rupture of superficial and deep deltoid ligament results in a valgus tilt of talus.

 Lateral Ligament Complex